angrypie/yttranslate/README.md

 			- preload most used words first and then rest of the dictionary
 	- **Dev environment**
 		- use MSW.js mocking library to be able to develop with HMR on dev page
+	- find a way to detect words in sentence using existing dictionary database,
+		-	don't relay that much on characters triming, it hard to adapt to every language.

 ## Done
 	- separate floating button from portals